Drassil/git-wiki-theme/docs/Contribute.md

 `git commit --author="AuthorName <authoremail@address.com>" -am "Commit message here"`

+Update: unfortunately, when merging a PR by squashing the commit, GitHub automatically sets the author of the resulting commit as the person who opened the PR.
+Because of this reason, please mention the original author (and commit, if applicable) in the PR description.

 ## Improve the Wiki

 Do you want to improve or add a page to our wiki?
 Good!
 Let's discuss it using [our chat](https://discord.gg/PaqQRkd).